DragonRidersUnite/book/src/01-hello-dragon.md

 ## First Steps

-1. **Download a code editor:** Since you'll be coding your game, you need a special text editor to let you write the code without any extra formatting that text editors like Microsoft Word add.
+1. **Download a code editor:** Since you'll be coding your game, you need a special text editor to write the code without any extra formatting that text editors like Microsoft Word add.
 [Visual Studio Code](https://code.visualstudio.com/) is a great free editor.
 Download and install it.
 (Or use your own favorite editor.)
 2. **Get DragonRuby GTK:** You need to get a copy of DragonRuby GTK so you can use the engine.
 [Buy it on Itch and download the zip file for your operating system.](https://dragonruby.itch.io/dragonruby-gtk/purchase)
 3. **Extract the DRGTK engine zip**: In your computer's file explorer, extract the engine zip file.